 Why You Should Be Concerned

-Over and over again in medical literature, diet and health books, the news, and many other media outlets, certain key aspects seem to be prevalent in many diseases, and the same is true for heart disease.
+Over and over again, in medical literature, diet and health books, the news, and many other media outlets, certain key aspects seem to be prevalent in many diseases, and the same is true for heart disease.
 If we address the following things, we can significantly reduce our chances of getting many health diseases.
 Understanding cholesterol is important for your heart and your health.
 Ninty-Four million adults over age 20 have cholesterol over 200, according to the CDC.

 Lack of exercise increases the reis of heart disease.
 Even though some realize this, they go day in and day out without exercising.
 Physical activity must become a way of life.
-Look at it this way, you must eat to live and you must be physically active to live.
-There is no way around it.
-It is a must.
+Look at it this way: you must eat to live and be physically active to live.
 Exercise is free medicine for the body.